hrbrmstr/webr-experiments/README.md

 >
 >If you are _still_ reading, consider [using this awesome WebR Quarto extension](https://github.com/coatless/quarto-webr) instead.
 >
->If you are _stil_, _still_ reading, def don't do the "everything in one directory" madness I did on my deployed examples.
+>If you are _stil_, _still_ reading, def don't do the "everything in one directory" madness I did on my initially deployed examples.
 I'll be adding more to this repo to provide a better strategy for managing these projects.

 I went bonkers over the release of WebR on Thursday.
 These are some of my experiments.
 I'll continue to add some, and also make some that aren't as "toy"ish.